tur-nr/polymer-redux/readme.md

 ### Binding Properties

 Polymer Redux binds state to the components properties.
-This binding happens on the `created` callback.
+This binding happens on the `ready` callback.
 To bind a property to a value in the state set the `statePath` key when defining properties in Polymer.

 ```javascript